 11. Palm Springs to Restore

-With average temperatures hovering around 78°F, November is the perfect month to pamper yourself in the Old Hollywood mecca of Palm Springs.
+With average temperatures hovering around 78°F, Palm Springs doesn’t get better than this.
+November is the perfect month to pamper yourself in the Old Hollywood mecca of Palm Springs.

 If you’re looking for active adventures, Palm Springs delivers with gorgeous desert hikes and stargazing in two internationally designated Dark Sky Parks (Joshua Tree National Park and Borrego Springs).